carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 ```

-git commit -m "create and set a new file for music_palyer_app/forms.py with code to define a registration form ('RegistrationForm') and a login form ('LoginForm') for a custom user model, extending default Django forms for user creation and authentication.This information was also updated on Readme."
+**useful**: git commit -m "create and set a new file for music_palyer_app/forms.py with code to define a registration form ('RegistrationForm') and a login form ('LoginForm') for a custom user model, extending default Django forms for user creation and authentication.This information was also updated on Readme."

-git commit -m ""

 #### urls.py